tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ECHConfig.contents.public_name, and abort with an "illegal_parameter" alert if these do not match.
 This optional check allows the server to limit ECH connections to only use the public SNI values advertised in its ECHConfigs.
-The server must be careful not to unnecessarily reject connections if the same ECHConfig id or keypair is used in multiple ECHConfigs with distinct public names.
+The server MUST be careful not to unnecessarily reject connections if the same ECHConfig id or keypair is used in multiple ECHConfigs with distinct public names.